bluesnap/bluesnap-android-int/README.md

                 // User aborted the checkout process
                 return;

-            PaymentResult sdkResult = (PaymentResult) data.getExtras().get(BluesnapCheckoutActivity.EXTRA_PAYMENT_RESULT);
+            SdkResult sdkResult = (SdkResult) data.getExtras().get(BluesnapCheckoutActivity.EXTRA_PAYMENT_RESULT);
             ShippingInfo shippingInfo = (ShippingInfo) extras.get(BluesnapCheckoutActivity.EXTRA_SHIPPING_DETAILS);
         }

-A `PaymentResult` instance holds information about the transaction, such as the purchase amount, currency, and also indicates if this was a returning shopper transaction or a purchase that was completed via PayPal.
+A `SdkResult` instance holds information about the transaction, such as the purchase amount, currency, and also indicates if this was a returning shopper transaction or a purchase that was completed via PayPal.

     sdkResult.getCurrencyNameCode(); //e.g USD
     sdkResult.getAmount(); //20.5